beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/project-structure.md

 }
 ```

-> You can install global dependencies to `src/shared` – but mind dependency bloat! **Routes must weigh in under 5MB uncompressed.**
+> You can install global dependencies to `src/shared` – but mind dependency bloat! **Routes must weigh in under 250MB uncompressed.** We recommend that you keep your functions as small as possible.
+Please read our [blog post](https://blog.begin.com/posts/2021-12-01-fat-function-anti-pattern) on the effect of code size on cold start times.

 ### `src/views`